 A cross-platform innovator who has been working in the Transmedia space for over a decade, Stephanie got her start in television in 2007, when her branded, mixed-media series IRIS EXPANDING (originally developed as a digital property for Cosmopolitan) sold to The CW, who produced it as a pilot presentation the next year.
 She has since written pilots for FTVS, CBS and Legendary Television as well as developed original and adapted series with companies like Atlas, Avalon, Occupant, and Jaffe/Braunstein, for networks including USA, Showtime and ABC Family (now Freeform).
 Additional credits include the web series CHALET GIRLS for Michael Eisner’s Vuguru, 2008 Deauville-opening indie SEX AND THE USA (based on her script PROMISES), and a 2016 feature film adaptation of National Book Award Finalist Laurie Halse Anderson’s critically acclaimed novel THE IMPOSSIBLE KNIFE OF MEMORY.

 Stephanie has a BA from NYU, an MFA from USC and is represented by Melissa Darman, Matthew Doyle, Melissa Solomon and Bill Weinstein at Verve, Jen Ray at Heroes and Villains Entertainment, and attorneys Karl Austen and Michael Auerbach at Jackoway Tyerman Wertheimer Austen Mandelbaum Morris & Klein.
-She's also single mom to a brilliant, handsome and charming twice exceptional son (about whom she is in no way biased!), has five planets in Scorpio and considers herself a wine enthusiast.
+She's also mother to a brilliant, handsome and charming twice exceptional son (about whom she is in no way biased!), has five planets in Scorpio and considers herself a wine enthusiast.